mmonnikNov/adaptnlp/docs/index.md

 #### Requirements and Installation for Linux/Mac

+Note: AdaptNLP will be using the latest stable torch version (v1.7 as of 11/2/20) which requires Python 3.7+.
+Please downgrade torch<=1.6 if using Python 3.6

 ##### Virtual Environment
 To avoid dependency clustering and issues, it would be wise to install AdaptNLP in a virtual environment.
-To create a new python 3.6+ virtual environment, run this command and then activate it however your operating system specifies:
+To create a new python 3.7+ virtual environment, run this command and then activate it however your operating system specifies:

 ```